• Skip to primary navigation

 See the table of contents below for a cursory view.

-Who is A Civil Engineer?
+Who Is A Civil Engineer?

 In this, all aspects of building and organizing a structure fall under the remit of a civil engineer.
 This can include planning, design, budgeting, surveying, construction management, and analysis.